NSAPH-Data-Platform/dorieh/doc/pipelines.md

 data comes from much more diverse sources, in diverse and often incompatible formats.
 Therefore, many steps (nodes in the pipeline topology) will be responsible for various data transformation operations.

+> Some workflows require database connection to perform all steps.
+> See [](DBConnections) section. for details

 ## Running Workflows